vmware-tanzu/cartographer/.github/pull_request_template.md

 - [ ] Linked to a relevant issue.
 Eg: `Fixes #123` or `Updates #123`
 - [ ] Removed non-atomic or `wip` commits
 - [ ] Filled in the [Release Note](#Release-Note) section above
+- [ ] Added any relevant branches to cherry-pick
 - [ ] Modified the docs to match changes